ATLFlight/ATLFlightDocs/UserGuide.md

 ![Image](./camera-sequence-diagram.jpg?raw=true)

 ### Use cases
 For specific use cases of the API, such as stereo camera streaming, raw preview, and high framerate support, refer to the application note in the example test application.
-This application is located at: ```hardware/qcom/camera/libcamera/test/camera_test.cpp``` in the repo ```ssh://git.quicinc.com:29418/platform/hardware/qcom/camera```.
+This application is located at: https://source.codeaurora.org/quic/le/platform/hardware/qcom/camera/tree/libcamera?h=LNX.LER.1.2.

 ## Acronyms and abbreviations
 - BAM: Bus access manager